 Hotel Campo de’ Fiori, it looked beautiful.
 It has a gorgeous rooftop area that looks perfect to enjoy a glass of wine in the evening.
 Located just off the main square in Campo de’ Fiori it is close to restaurants, bars, shops and the markets.

 Campo de’ Fiori

 Campo de’ Fiori is located south of Piazza Navona.
 It is a rectangular square that was the scene of lively events and executions in medieval times.
-A market is still held here and has been since that time.
-It is a bustling affair filled with an array of fresh produce, clothes, homewares and more.
-The market is held every day except Sunday.
+A daily market is still held here (except Sunday).
+It is a bustling affair filled with an array of fresh produce, clothes and homewares.

 I bought prosciutto, fresh fruit and vegetables and cheese to enjoy back in our apartment.
 And of course, there was a huge amount of tacky tourist t-shirts for my son to buy (and he did, spending all his pocket money) and tea towels.
 It is rather embarrassing what made it into our luggage on that trip.

 We walked around the city, except for one occasion when we took a taxi.
 And wasn’t that a hair raising experience!!
 If you have time, I suggest you walk.
-There is much to see everywhere you look and it’s a great way to get to know the city.
+There is much to see and it’s a great way to get to know the city.

 Buses are an easier way to get around the city than the train.
 You can find more information here that will explain how to get around, where to buy and validate your ticket.

 Things to See and Do